Leadership accountability for results within any organization brings about many interesting questions.

 The language will vary depending on last quarter’s results.
 If the results were positive, they indicate how the business performed against projections and the competition.

-If the results were less than positive, they provide a list of reasons why the projections were not achieved.
+If the results were less than positive, they would provide a list of reasons why the projections were not achieved.

 It is the lack of positive results and explanations given that are interesting.

-If answers provided are murky or vague investors become wary of the CEO/Leaders and the guidance being provided.
+If answers provided are murky or vague, investors become wary of the CEO/Leaders and the guidance being provided.

 It is apparent that CEO/Leaders must be accountable and responsible during earnings calls.
 The risk to shareholder value is too high to do otherwise.